Understanding Freedom to Operate (FTO) and Its Importance

 2. Identifying Potential Conflicts

 Your product features are compared against existing patents to check for overlaps.
+Even small overlaps can create big challenges later if not caught early.

 3. Classifying Risk Levels